guanquann/Stocksera/README.md

 You are encouraged to host it locally on your computer, where the speed is much faster.

 ### Support:
 This website will be free forever!
 No subscription needed!
-But if you want to support me, please give me a star on Github or you can PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>
+But if you want to support me, please give me a star on Github or you can PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>.
+Patreon is also available <a href="https://www.patreon.com/stocksera" target="_blank">here</a>.

 ### User Guide: